bmth-arg-wiki/bmth-arg-wiki.github.io/index.md

 {% include content/info.html
 title="Latest updates"
-content="The latest updates have been made on 15-03-2026.
-The latest update contained a third version of the museum! :)"
+content="The latest updates have been made on 19-04-2026.
+The latest update contained a new advent calendar and two new pages for Skys' diary.
+Slightly before that, we got some promotion for Count Your Blessings Repented in the museum."
 %}

 The wiki has grown to over 100+ pages, growing regularly with updates from [our small team](pages/about).
 These are the newest (or most recently expanded) pages on our wiki!

-{% assign page_links = '/pages/for-sof/museum, /pages/website/skys-diary, /pages/website/dressup_m8, /pages/website/emulator-worm, /pages/for-sof/survival-horror-anniversary, /pages/for-sof/artifacts' | split: ", " %}
+{% assign page_links = '/pages/website/advent, /pages/music/sao_paulo_live, /pages/for-sof/museum, /pages/website/skys-diary' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}

 ***